greg-raven/Uncommon-Sense/_posts/2015-11-11-keeping-bureaucrats-honest.md

 tag: 'H. L. Mencken'
 ---

 The only good bureaucrat is one with a pistol at his head.
-Put it in his hand and it’s good-bye to the Bill of Rights.
+Put it in his hand and it's good-bye to the Bill of Rights.